-Apply the knowledge of mathematics, science, engineering fundamentals, and an 1.
-Engineering Knowledge engineering specialization for the solution of complex engineering problems Identify, formulate, research literature, and analyze complex engineering problems 2.
-Problem Analysis reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-Design solutions for complex engineering problems and design system 3.
-Design/Development of components or processes that meet the specified needs with appropriate Solutions consideration for public health and safety, and cultural, societal, and environmental considerations.
-Use research-based knowledge and research methods including design of 4.
-Conduct Investigations experiments, analysis and interpretation of data, and synthesis of the information of Complex Problems to provide valid conclusions.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling to complex 5.
-Modern Tool Usage engineering activities, with an understanding of the limitations.
-Apply reasoning informed by the contextual knowledge to assess societal, health, 6.
-The Engineer and Society safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-Understand the impact of the professional engineering solutions in societal and 7.
-Environment and Sustainability environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-Apply ethical principles and commit to professional ethics and responsibilities and 8.
-Ethics norms of the engineering practice.
-Function effectively as an individual, and as a member or leader in diverse teams, 9.
-Individual and Teamwork and in multidisciplinary settings.
-Communicate effectively on complex engineering activities with the engineering community and with the society at large, such as, being able to comprehend and 10.
-Communication write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-Demonstrate knowledge and understanding of the engineering and management 11.
-Project Management and principles and apply these to one's own work, as a member and leader in a team, Finance to manage projects and in multidisciplinary environments.
-Recognize the need for and have the preparation and ability to engage in 12.
+- Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization for the solution of complex engineering 1.
+Engineering Knowledge problems. - Identify, formulate, research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of 2.
+Problem Analysis mathematics, natural sciences, and engineering sciences. - Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate Solutions consideration for public health and safety, and cultural, societal, and environmental considerations. - Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the of Complex Problems information to provide valid conclusions.

+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling to complex engineering activities, with an understanding of the limitations.

+Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+- Apply ethical principles and commit to professional ethics, diversity, behaviour and norms of the engineering practice. - 8.
+Individual and Collaborative Function effectively as an individual, and as a member or leader in diverse Team Work teams, and in multidisciplinary settings.

+Communicate effectively on complex engineering activities with the engineering community and with the society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

+Demonstrate knowledge and understanding of the engineering and 10.
+Project Management and management principles and apply these to one's own work, as a member Finance and leader in a team, to manage projects and in multidisciplinary environments.

+Recognize the need for and have the preparation and ability to engage in 11.
 Life-long Learning independent and life-long learning in the broadest context of technological change.

+- 3. Design/Development of

+- 4. Conduct Investigations

+- 5. Modern Tool Usage

+- 6. The Engineer and the world

+- 7. Ethics

+9. Communication